 Equality, Diversity and Cohesion

-This section of the website explains the Council's approach to equality, diversity and cohesion in local communities.
+Find out about Wirral Council's approach to equality, diversity and cohesion in local communities.

 Wirral Council is committed to ensuring that it delivers all of its services in fair and appropriate ways.
 It also pledges to develop an inclusive recruitment and selection process aimed at creating a strong and diverse workforce.
 This approach ensures that we work towards removing any barriers which may exist within our services and employment practices.